mchung/heroku-buildpack-wordpress/README.markdown

 ## TODO

 * Automate vendor upgrades.
 Make it easy to keep in sync with latest Nginx, PHP, and Wordpress.
 * End-users shouldn't be able to do things that aren't supported on Heroku.
+Write plugins to hide everything.
 * Integrate New Relic.
 * CDN support.
-* Intuitive project template layout.
+* Combine CSS/JS files

 ## Authors and Contributors